-- Identify the differences between Optimizely Web and Full Stack
+- Identify the differences between Optimizely Web Experimentation and Optimizely Feature Experimentation

-- Choose the correct Optimizely product for your project
+- Choose the correct Optimizely Experimentation product for your project

-Transitioning from Optimizely Web to Full Stack is a milestone for your company's experimentation program.
-Here are some of the major differences between the two products.
+Transitioning from Optimizely Web Experimentation to Optimizely Feature Experimentation is a milestone for your company's experimentation program.
+Hersignificant some of the major differences between the two products.

-Optimizely Web is a client-side experimentation tool for marketing or growth teams.
-It is accessible even for those who lack strong technical skills.
-Web experiments often focus on goals like optimizing conversion rates in marketing or purchasing funnels.
+Optimizely Web Experimentation is a client-side experimentation tool for marketing or growth teams.
+It is accessible even without strong technical skills.
+Optimizely Web experiments often focus on goals like optimizing conversion rates in marketing or purchasing funnels.

-Full Stack, on the other hand, is a server-side experimentation tool.
-It’s aimed at product development teams who want to experiment with their product and its features without incurring any performance degradation.
-Full Stack users are less concerned with conversion rate optimization and instead work to optimize products for metrics like engagement, retention, usage, and lifetime value.
+Optimizely Feature Experimentation, on the other hand, is an experimentation tool for any device with an internet connection.
+It is aimed at product development teams who want to experiment with their product and its features without incurring any performance degradation.
+Optimizely Feature Experimentation users are less concerned with conversion rate optimization and instead work to optimize products for metrics like engagement, retention, usage, and lifetime value.

-As we mentioned, Web does not require users to have a high level of technical sophistication.
-In fact, it provides users with a WYSIWYG visual editor for building experiments.
-That means you can take your idea from hypothesis to completed experiment without ever writing a single line of code.
+As we mentioned, Optimizely Web Experimentation does not require users to have high technical sophistication.
+It provides users with a WYSIWYG visual editor for building experiments.
+That means you can take your idea from hypothesis to completed experiment without writing a single line of code.

-But it is not so simple when it comes to Full Stack.
-Setting up server-side experiments with Full Stack often involves writing new code and deploying it on your organization's servers, tasks best suited for skilled developers.
+But it is more complex when it comes to Optimizely Feature Experimentation.
+Setting up server-side and client-side experiments with Optimizely Feature Experimentation often involves writing new code and deploying it on your organization's servers or clients, tasks best suited for skilled developers.

-With Optimizely Web, implementation is very straightforward.
+With Optimizely Web Experimentation, implementation is very straightforward.
 Just add a single line of code—the snippet—to the code of any page where you want to run an experiment.

-With Full Stack, there is no snippet.
+With Optimizely Feature Experimentation, there is no snippet.
 Instead, it relies on SDKs in a variety of popular development languages.

-If your focus is on optimizing various aspects of your site's interfaces, you want to use Web for that.
-It is the fastest way to test the look and feel—layouts, messaging, colors—of your site's user experience, with no code releases required.
+If you focus on optimizing various aspects of your site's interfaces, you want to use Optimizely Web Experimentation.
+It is the fastest way to test the look and feel—layouts, messaging, colors—of your site's user experience, with no code or releases required.

-By contrast, Full Stack’s server-side approach makes it easy to test underlying features, business transactions, complex algorithms—in other words, how your product actually works.
-But deploying an experiment in Full Stack is not as fast as it is in Web; you will need to adhere to server code release standard practices, like code review and test.
+By contrast, Optimizely Feature Experimentation's approach makes it easy to test underlying features, business transactions, and complex algorithms—in other words, how your product works.
+But deploying an experiment in Feature Experimentation is not as fast as in Optimizely Web Experimentation; you will need to adhere to code release standard practices, like code reviews and testing.

-The experiments you build with Web will generally run in one channel, usually your organization's website.
-Full Stack lets you experiment across multiple channels at once—web, mobile, SMS, and email, for example.
+The experiments you build with Optimizely Web Experimentation will usually run in one channel, usually your organization's website.
+Optimizely Feature Experimentation lets you experiment across multiple channels simultaneously—web, mobile, SMS, and email, for example.

-Despite its complexity, you may actually get better performance from Full Stack than Web.
-That is because server-side experimentation can be more efficient than experimenting in the browser, which can sometimes affect pageload times or induce a slight flickering effect.
+Despite its complexity, you may get better performance from Optimizely Feature Experimentation than from Optimizely Web Experimentation.
+That is because server-side experimentation can be more efficient than experimenting in the browser, which can sometimes affect page load times or induce a slight flickering effect.